 Medical Check-Up for Kids

 When a child turns 6 years old, he or she needs check-ups to assess development.
 Doctors measure height and weight to see how healthy and developmentally advanced a child is.
-A child’s vision and hearing also are assessed.
+A child’s vision and hearing are also assessed.
 It is important to get any concerns about a child’s development checked out and discussed with a pediatrician.
+Regular check-ups prevent risk of serious health conditions and childhood illnesses.
+Specialized screenings can be particularly important for detecting sensory issues early on.
+For instance, complete pediatric vision testing can be a necessary part of routine care, ensuring that any eye health problems are identified and referred for professional eye care as soon as possible.

 Medical Check-Ups